 Kharga Oasis is one of the most beautiful places in the world, especially at sunset!
 Everything you see at this "green island in the middle of a yellow ocean of sand" is 100 percent natural!
-Whether you are sleeping under the stars, or just relaxing between the high palm trees, you will find a feeling of completeness and relaxation in the beautiful environment.
-The first time I saw the El-Kharga Oasis, a bright light came to my eyes and I could not overcome the emotion, even I wondered "What better place could there be than this?"
+Whether sleeping under the stars or just relaxing between the high palm trees, you will feel completeness and relaxation in the beautiful environment.
+The first time I saw the El-Kharga Oasis, a bright light came to my eyes, and I could not overcome the emotion; even I wondered, "What better place could there be than this?"

-Kharga Oasis, the capital of the governorate of the new valley, or Al Wadi Al Gadeed has been inhabited since prehistoric times and it is still the most populated oasis of Egypt today.
+Kharga Oasis, the capital of the New Valley governorate, or Al Wadi Al Gadeed, has been inhabited since prehistoric times and is still Egypt's most populated oasis.

 The Location of Kharga Oasis

-Kharga is located 232 kilometers south of Asyut and 550 kilometers south of Cairo.
-The oasis is located to the west of the Nile valley.
-Al Menya, Asyut, Sohag, and Qena, occupy the eastern border of the governorate, while Matruh governorate occupies its northern borders, and the border with Libya is located on the western edge of Al Wadi Al Gadeed. governorate.
+Kharga is 232 kilometers south of Asyut and 550 kilometers south of Cairo.
+The oasis is located to the west of the Nile Valley.
+Al Menya, Asyut, Sohag, and Qena occupy the eastern border of the governorate.
+In contrast, the Matruh governorate occupies its northern borders, and the border with Libya is located on the western edge of Al Wadi Al Gadeed.

-Kharga means "outside" in the Arabic language.
-It is located in a wide depression that extends over an area of 220 kilometers from north to south and comprises the whole of southern Egypt except for the part beside the Red Sea.
-The new valley governorate is one of the most important geographical locations in Egypt as it comprises one-third of the whole area of the country.
+Kharga means "outside" in Arabic.
+It is located in a broad depression that extends 220 kilometers from north to south and comprises all of southern Egypt except for the area beside the Red Sea.
+The New ValleyNew Valley Governorate is one of Egypt's most important geographical locations, as it comprises one-third of the country's total area.

 The oasis of Kharga is a major administrative center and the seat of the governorate of the New Valley or Al Wadi Al Gadeed.